-[Editor's note: The Supreme Court's decision in this case is not expected until Nov.
-2018.]
+[Editor's note: The Supreme Court's decision in this case is expected in the spring of 2018.]

 OTTAWA, ON – The Evangelical Fellowship of Canada (EFC) and Christian Higher Education Canada (CHEC) are co-intervening in the joint Supreme Court of Canada hearings of Trinity Western University v.
 Law Society of Upper Canada and Trinity Western University v.
 The Law Society of British Columbia Society, being held today and tomorrow.
 They will argue that the refusal of these law societies to accredit TWU’s proposed law school violates TWU’s religious freedom.